Quantum Radio Astronomy: Data Encodings and Quantum Image Processing: Quantum computing

 The efficiency of quantum encoding is taken to its extreme with {\bf Quantum Probability Image Encoding} (QPIE; \cite{yao2017quantum}).
-We encode an $N\times N$ image as an $N^2$-state superposition of $\log_2N^2 = 2n$ qubits:

-where the amplitude of each state is determined by the corresponding pixel value $c_k = V_k/\sqrt{\sum V_k^2}$, for the flattened image vector $V$.
+We encode an $N\times N$ image as an $N^2$-state superposition of $\log_2N^2$ qubits: where the amplitude of each state is determined by the corresponding pixel value $c_k = V_k/\sqrt{\sum V_k^2}$, for the flattened image vector $V$.
 By the Born rule, each measurement of the state will return a combination of qubits corresponding to the binary image index $i$, with probability proportional to the pixel value $V_i$.
 If $N$ is an even power of two, then we can rewrite the QPIE encoding to explicitly express the row and column indices:

 See Fig.(\ref{fig:schema_qft}) for an example of this coordinate mapping for a $2 \times 2$ image.

 Several different algorithms exist for preparing the QPIE representation, with different assumptions and tradeoffs for ancillary qubits, accuracy of the representation, and other parameters~\citep{grover2002creating,qpie2004,Shende_2006}.
 Several state preparation algorithms with circuit depths varying from $\mathcal{O}( \log_2 N \times \log_2 N)$ to $\mathcal{O}( N^4)$ are proposed in \cite{stateprep2021}.